Bluebells in Spring

 Autumn in the Cotswolds

-Oxford: Corpus Christi College is celebrating its 500th birthday in 2017
+Oxford: Corpus Christi College is celebrated its 500th birthday in 2017

 Oxford: city of the bicycle